Skip to content

 }

-This pattern is ubiquitous in the implementations of the C standard library.
-Functions like strlen, strcpy, and strchr all use similar pointer traversal under the hood—starting from the beginning and walking character by character until hitting a '\0'. s - start leverages the pointer subtraction we discussed earlier to directly obtain how many elements were spanned in between.
+This pattern is ubiquitous in the C standard library implementation.
+Functions like strlen, strcpy, and strchr all rely on similar pointer traversals at their core—starting from the beginning and walking character by character until '\0' is encountered. s - start utilizes the pointer arithmetic we discussed earlier to directly calculate the number of elements spanned.

-Here is another classic pitfall: const char* s = "hello"; makes s point to a string literal.
-String literals are stored in the read-only data segment of the program, and you must absolutely never modify the content through this pointer. s[0] = 'H'; leads to undefined behavior—on most systems, it will directly trigger a segmentation fault.
-If you need a modifiable string, please use a character array like char s[] = "hello";, which copies the content to an array on the stack, making modifications safe.
+Here is another classic pitfall: const char* s = "hello"; causes s to point to a string literal.
+String literals are stored in the read-only data segment of the program, so you must absolutely never modify the content through this pointer. s[0] = 'H'; leads to undefined behavior (UB)—on most systems, it will immediately trigger a segmentation fault.
+If you need a modifiable string, use a character array like char s[] = "hello";.
+This copies the content to an array on the stack, making modifications safe.

 The Essence of the Subscript Operator

-Now we have enough groundwork to uncover another truth: the [] operator is essentially syntactic sugar for pointer arithmetic.
+Now that we have laid the groundwork, we can reveal a fundamental truth: the [] operator is essentially syntactic sugar for pointer arithmetic.

 When the compiler sees arr[n], what it actually does is *(arr + n).
-It first adds the offset n to the pointer arr, and then dereferences it.
-Because the array name decays to a pointer in an expression, the entire process is purely a pointer operation.
-This also explains why the array length is lost after being passed to a function—the function receives only a pointer, and sizeof can only retrieve the size of the pointer itself, not the original array size.
+It adds the offset n to the pointer arr, and then dereferences the result.
+Since an array name decays into a pointer in an expression, the entire process is purely a pointer operation.
+This also explains why arrays lose their length when passed to a function—the function receives only a pointer, so sizeof returns the size of the pointer itself, not the original array size.

-Since arr[n] is just *(arr + n), and addition is commutative, then n[arr] is also *(n + arr)—completely equivalent.
-Yes, the syntax 5[arr] is legal and has the exact same effect as arr[5].
+Since arr[n] is equivalent to *(arr + n) and addition is commutative, n[arr] is simply *(n + arr)—completely equivalent.
+Yes, the syntax 5[arr] is valid and works exactly the same as arr[5].

 cpp